dollarshaveclub/shave/README.md

 > Shave text for smooth looking content within a specified space.

-Shave is a javascript text truncation plugin that doesn't get in the way.
+**Shave** is a javascript plugin that trims text to fit within a html element based on a set *max-height*.
 It is an alternative to `text-overflow: ellipsis;` in that it will truncate *multi-line* text.

 ## Setup